 In 1967, the world changed and time became a matter of atoms rather than stars.

 Watch a fascinatingly intricate camera obscura showing Greenwich and the Thames in real time.
-Please note: the Camera Obscura is currently closed for essential maintenance, re-opening Easter 2017.

 This telescope at the Royal Observatory Greenwich became a crucial reference point for astronomers, navigators and cartographers alike.

 Ever seen a clock that changed the world?
 We can show you timepieces that are revolutionary - and exquisitely made.